jerabaul29/kiss_clang_3d_utils/README.md

 ## Tests

 Tests are in the **tests** folder.
 For simplicity, the tests are run using *Catch2*, a cpp-lang framework for unit testing.
 To run all tests, just run the **tests/script_compile_run_tests.sh**.

+TODO: explain the philosophy: use C for the core library because most portable; use C++ for the stuff around (printing and testing) because more convenient.